Make your bread basket more exciting with homemade garlic herb pretzels. They are inexpensive at less than a dollar a dozen and so very tasty!

 - coarse salt, poppy seeds, and sesame seeds for sprinkling

-- In the pan of a bread machine, assemble the dough ingredients in the order recommended by the manufacturer.
-Set the machine on the dough setting.
+- In the pan of a bread machine, assemble the 1/2 cup water, milk, honey, flours, salt, and yeast.
+Set the machine on dough.
+When the cycle ends, remove the dough to a lightly oiled surface.

 - Preheat the oven to 450°.
 Line two large cookie sheets with parchment paper.

-- Roll each dough portion into a long snake, about 18 inches long.
+- Divide the dough into 12 equal portions.
+Roll each portion into a long snake, about 18 inches long.
 Shape the snake into a horseshoe.
 Twist the sides of the horseshoe, about halfway up, around each other twice.
 Flip the ends over onto the U of the horseshoe.
 Press to seal.
 Continue until all the pretzels are shaped.

-- Add the baking soda to the pot of water and continue to boil.
+- Meanwhile, bring the 8 cups water to a boil in a large stockpot.
+Add the baking soda and continue to boil.
 Drop the formed pretzels, one at a time into the soda bath.
 Boil for about 30 seconds and remove to the prepared parchment.
-Sprinkle with coarse salt or seeds, if desired.
+Sprinkle with coarse salt, poppy seeds and sesame seeds.

 Not only are these pretzels fun for snacking or adding as a side dish to dinner, I made them the bread of our lunch this week.
 Served with cheese, turkey, and spicy brown mustard, it made a fabulous open-faced sandwich/snacky lunch.